Monday of Week 3 of Easter – Gospel

 Commentary on John 6:22-29

 Following on the feeding of the 5,000 and the walking on the water, we begin the long discourse of Jesus as the Bread of Life.
-It is presented as a replacement of the manna with which God fed his people during their long trek through the desert in the Old Testament.
+This ‘Bread’ is presented as a replacement of the manna with which God fed his people during their long trek through the desert in the Old Testament.
 What we read today is really an introduction.
 The proper discourse will begin tomorrow.
 The last part of the discourse is about the mixed reaction of Jesus’ disciples and about Peter’s profession.

-The day following the feeding the people go in search of Jesus.
-First, they realise he did not cross the lake with his disciples but, when they go to the site of the feeding, they find he is not there either.
+The day following the feeding, the people go in search of Jesus.
+First, they realise he did not cross the lake with his disciples, but when they go to the site of the feeding, they find he is not there either.
 Eventually they find Jesus and his disciples in the vicinity of Capernaum, Jesus’ principal base in Galilee.

 They ask him: